The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 AI more accessible:

-connectivity), foundation grants, and public-private partnerships focused
+for internet connectivity), foundation grants, and public-private

-on educational technology equity.
+partnerships focused on educational technology equity.

 - Open-Source & Free